Book Recommendations Based on Other Books

 Read: Girls Will be Girls by Emer O’Toole

 And lastly, as a prominent feminist with lots of opinions and a desire to constantly learn more, it’s time to discuss feminist non-fiction.
 Laura Bates is a focal point of the current feminist movement.
 I’ve heard her talk about three times and she is incredibly eloquent and very inspiring.
 But, as much as I loved Girl Up, her feminist book featuring brilliant insight and dancing vaginas I actually think Girls Will be Girls by Emer O’Toole was better.
-I don’t mean to sassy, I just genuinely found I learned more from Girls will be Girls than Girl Up.
+I don’t mean to be sassy, I just genuinely found I learned more from Girls will be Girls than Girl Up.